From Time to Time (novel): Plot summary

 At the end of Time and Again, Morley had prevented the meeting of the parents of the founder of the time travel Project, Dr. Danziger, and ensured that Dr. Danziger would not be born, and that the Project would not occur.

 But Major Ruben Prien of the Project still has residual memories of what would have happened.
 He is able to put the pieces together.
-He finds another time traveller, more or less stranded in the present (the 1970s) by Morley's actions.
-The time traveller is able to go to the point where Morley had altered time, and prevent Morley's actions.
+He finds another time traveler, John McNaughton, more or less stranded in the present (the 1970s) by Morley's actions.
+McNaughton is able to go to the point where Morley had altered time and prevent Morley's actions.
 The original timeline, with the Project, is now back in place.